-- 2 x two bedroom home - 30.
-The potential design constraints and influences that need to be considered in developing this site include the following: - 31.
+- 2 x two bedroom home - 37.
+The potential design constraints and influences that need to be considered in developing this site include the following: - 38.
 Heritage Assets (Conservation Area) The proposed housing site is elevated above Lavington Lane and any prominent or extensive development has the potential for adverse effect on the wider setting of the conservation area by changing the eastern gateway into the village.
 This means that careful consideration must be given to the extent and positioning of development within this site.
-The site frontage needs to incorporate an appropriate open area and retain as far as possible the existing topography and boundary treatment.
-A Heritage Impact Assessment would help to identify the significance of the site, potential harm and would inform proposals at the planning application stage. - 32.
-Heritage Assets (Archaeology) Records indicate that the proposed housing site has a medium archaeological potential and records indicate that archaeology has been found at a property in Sandfield, approximately 150m south west of the site.
-Therefore an appropriate assessment would be required at the planning application stage to incorporate mitigation measures if necessary. - 33.
+The site frontage needs to incorporate an appropriate open area and retain as far as possible the existing topography and boundary treatment. - 39.
 Heritage Assets (Listed Buildings) The proposed housing allocation site is in relatively close proximity to listed buildings, namely Mill Farmhouse and Granary to the south-east and Clyffe Hall to the east.
-The setting of these is unlikely to be directly affected by development at the proposed site as a consequence of the intervening distance which is approximately 215m in all cases and the intervening landscape features, land uses and other built development.
-However a Heritage Impact Assessment at the planning application stage would be able to inform further and identify whether any mitigation measures are necessary. - 34.
-Historic Landscape The proposed housing site is characterised as a modern green space which has been created on former post-medieval fields, as such there is little remaining legible historic character.
-As such the site has low sensitivity and could accommodate change. - 35.
+The setting of these is unlikely to be directly affected by development at the proposed site as a consequence of the intervening distance which is approximately 215m in all cases and the intervening landscape features, land uses and other built development. - 40.
+A Heritage Assessment has been undertaken and has concluded: "The settings of Clyffe Hall, and the West Lavington & Littleton Panell Conservation Area, and the hitherto unrecognised Cornbury Mill seemed the most likely to be impacted.
+It became clear however the development site does not contribute meaningfully to setting of these items.
+The appraisal found, in fact, that two-storey development at Lavington Lane would not be injurious to the survival, or the settings, of any of the relevant heritage assets.
+In these circumstances the historic environment would not be harmed and a positive view can be taken of the housing proposals contained in the Neighbourhood Plan."
+Consequently the site allocation is acceptable in relation to heritage assets. - 41.
+Heritage Assets (Archaeology) -Records indicate that the proposed housing site has a medium archaeological potential and records indicate that archaeology has been found at a property in Sandfield, approximately 150m south west of the site.
+Therefore an appropriate assessment was undertaken to establish the current position. - 42.
+An Archaeological Evaluation was undertaken, it concludes: "The evaluation works identified only two archaeological features across the entire site area in the form of undated gullies in Trenches 8 and 12, both of which cut into the natural greensand...
+Therefore, although the likelihood of significant archaeological deposits is considered very low, the potential for the survival of any such deposits is moderate-good."
+Accordingly the site allocation is acceptable in relation to archaeology.

+- 43. Historic Landscape The proposed housing site is characterised as a modern green space which has been created on former post-medieval fields, as such there is little remaining legible historic character.
+As such the site has low sensitivity and could accommodate change. - 44.
 Contamination There is no evidence to suggest that the proposed housing site is affected by contamination, it is not formally registered as such in accordance with the provisions of relevant legislation.
 It is therefore unlikely that remediation measures would be required in order to facilitate development of the land for housing.
 However, all sites should be screened for any contaminated land potential through the planning application process.